ronishae/sts2-deck-tracker/README.md

 * Damage lost from minus focus (e.g. Biased Cognition, Hyperbeam), minus strength (Friendship, Shared Fate) are not tracked anywhere, the affected cards will simply appear to do less damage
 * Potion generation is not tracked (e.g. Petrified Toad, Alchemize, Entropic Brew, Delicate Frond, etc...)
+* Chemical X does not get damage attributed to it
+* Enchantments are treated as part of the card, so relics that add enchantments do not get credit if their enchantment adds damage (e.g. Gnarled Hammer, Punch Dagger, Tri-Boomerang).
+The card is simply shown as having an enchantment and also doing more damage.
 ## Future Plans
 * Create a website to upload statistics and accumulate them
 * Address some of the limitations